-Within an industry district industrial uses are declared to be the uses of land and buildings for administration, research, manufacturing, processing, fabrication, assembly, associated storage, freight handling or similar operation, but excluding junk and used material storage or salvage operations, which are not pertinent to a manufacturing or fabrication use on the premises.
-Any land or buildings in an industry district may hereafter be used or constructed to be used for any industrial use, provided the construction and operation of such use complies with all the provisions of this section.
+Within an industry district industrial uses are declared to be the uses of land and buildings for administration, research, manufacturing, processing, fabrication, assembly, storage, mini-storage, freight handling or similar operation, but excluding junk and used material storage or salvage operations, which are not pertinent to a manufacturing or fabrication use on the premises.
+Also permitted within this district are religious and nonprofit educational uses.
+Any land or buildings in an industry district may hereafter be used or constructed to be used for any industrial, religious, or educational use, provided the construction and operation of such use complies with all provisions of this section.